 Dr. Anthony Hancock

 Dr. Anthony Hancock has been in higher education for the past 19 plus years.
 His career started in San Antonio with Alamo Colleges as a Job Development Specialist, Coordinator and Director of Tech Prep, and a Program Manager with St. Philip’s College, Department of Continuing Education and Workforce Development.
-He is now the Dean: Consumer Arts & Sciences Center of Excellence for Houston Community College, he was appointed Vice Chancellor of the West Virginia Community & Technical College Education System in May 2019.
+Formerly the Dean of the Consumer Arts & Sciences Center of Excellence for Houston Community College, he was appointed Vice Chancellor of the West Virginia Community & Technical College Education System in May 2019.
 In 2021, he was appointed interim president of Pierpont Community & Technical College.

 Dr. Hancock has an earned Associates of Applied Science, (AAS) in Public Administration from San Antonio College (SAC), a Bachelor of Arts (BA) in Public Administration from Our Lady of the Lake University (OLLU), dual Master of Arts (MA) in Public Administration, and Computer Resource and Information Management from Webster University, and a Doctor of Philosophy (Ph.D.) in Educational Administration with a focus on Leadership from the University of Texas at Austin.